GuillaumeDD/dialign/README.md

                                    more extended the patterns are, the more stable the processes are.
-- **orientation**: the orientation of the interactive alignment process, i.e., it indicates either a symmetry (both dialogue participants initiate and reuse the same number of shared lexical patterns), or an asymmetry (a dialogue participant initiates and/or reuse more shared lexical patterns).
+- **orientation**: the orientation of the interactive alignment process, i.e., it indicates either a symmetry (both dialogue participants initiate and reuse the same number of shared lexical patterns), or an asymmetry (a dialogue participant initiates and/or reuses more shared lexical patterns).

 ### Measures Characterising the Interactive Verbal Alignment Process
 #### Speaker-independent